Home Page

 Post #148 of Mason, Michigan was chartered on September 23, 1919.
 The name used is a fitting memorial to Paul Browne and Harry Cavender both of the Medical Corp.
 Paul Browne died in a hospital at Tours, France on September 18, 1918.
 Harry Cavender died in a hospital at Raven-au-Court, France on December 15, 1918.

 The first meeting place was the Ingham County Courthouse.
-Later meetings were held on the second floor of the Howlett building which was across from the Courthouse.
-Meetings were also held a the Mason Community building on S. Jefferson St. This building burned down around 1953-54.
+Later meetings were held on the second floor of the Howlett building, across from the Courthouse.
+Meetings were also held at the Mason Community building on S. Jefferson St. This building burned down around 1953-54.
 Post #148 built buildings of its own: one on Legion Drive and the other at Cedar and South streets.
 Currently Post #148 has its office in the Masonic Temple at the corner of E. Columbia and Temple streets.
-Post meetings are also held here.
+The post meetings are also held here.

 return to top